jeffreytse/jekyll-theme-yat/research.md

 [^9]: H. Park, G. R. Lee, and C. Seok\*, in preparation.

-{% include image.html url="/assets/images/research/galaxyLoop.png" description="" style="width: 100%;" %}
+{% include image.html url="/assets/images/research/galaxyLoop.png" %}

 In contrast to traditional loop modeling studies that focus primarily on reconstructing loop structures in the experimentally resolved structures, <u>we